|

 exhibited in Open Court and duly proven, by the oath of George

 Setzer, subscribing witness.
-T. F. Witherspoon, on of the
+T. F. (Thomas Franklin) Witherspoon, one of the

 executors therein named, was duly qualified. |